Interview conducted by GOOD DOCS Intern Celeste Kirby

-It feels like her story is particularly relevant now because we are very much at a point in time, I think, where we’re trying really hard to celebrate amazing women's lives that haven’t necessarily been -- she’s not unknown.
-Still, she’s not as famous as some of her male contemporaries, who are really well known now.
+It feels like her story is particularly relevant now because we are very much at a point in time where we’re trying really hard to celebrate amazing women's lives that haven’t necessarily been.
+She’s not unknown, still, she’s not as famous as some of her male contemporaries, who are really well known now.
 It’s time to celebrate these amazing women and their achievements and their incredible lives.
-I kind of felt with Lee that my take on her life is, half of her life she was a model and a muse to other artists, and then she picked up a camera and became an artist herself, and so she had this kind of amazing perspective of two sides, two sides of the story.
+I felt with Lee that my take on her life is, half of her life she was a model and a muse to other artists, and then she picked up a camera and became an artist herself.
+So she had this amazing perspective of two sides of the story.
 Every time she did something, she then went on and reinvented herself and did something else.

 What are some other challenges that you encountered while creating this film?

-I suppose the difficulty of making a biography about someone’s entire life; you can’t tell anybody’s whole life.
-Hence, it is a question of editing a life down into what, I guess, for me, it’s what I find exciting and exciting as a filmmaker.
+The difficulty of making a biography about someone’s entire life is you can’t tell anybody’s whole life.
+Hence, it is a question of editing a life down into what I find exciting and exciting as a filmmaker.
 Other people would have told different bits of her story and picked different things, different images, quotes, and bits of her writing.
 The other challenge is thinking about who your audience is.
 If you go on Instagram or Pinterest, you’ll see loads of people collecting images of Lee Miller.
 There are many people who are passionate about her, but the challenge is to tell her story freshly and interestingly to people who know it and introduce it to people who don’t.
 I also wanted it to be accessible to different generations, interested in art history, and might know about her work with Man Ray but didn’t know about her war photography.
-Hopefully, younger women who might not know her story can look at the imagery that she created or the pictures she made with Man Ray and say, “Wow, she was bold and brave and creative,” and to take some inspiration from that.
+Hopefully, younger women who might not know her story can look at the imagery that she created or the pictures she made with Man Ray and say, “Wow, she was bold and brave and creative,” and to take inspiration from that.
 That’s why I tried quite hard to find the people that I interviewed.

 It’s all women, apart from her son.
 I was trying to find different generations of women, different types of women, women who came to her story.
 Some people tell the biographical story, but the three other people I interviewed had an additional functionality to add to the story.
 For example, I incorporated Jessie Man because I wanted to find someone who had grown up in front of the camera like Lee.
 I was thinking very hard about who I can find with a unique perspective on her imagery or her story.
 I tracked down Jessie and asked, and as it turned out, she was a huge Lee Miller fan, so that was great.

 With Karen Elson, I wanted someone who could talk articulately about the process of modeling and inspiring someone else.
-I was really interested, and I did a research call with her.
-She spoke of the fact that people always assume as a model that you’re just a sort of blank canvas but, it’s a very collaborative practice, working with a photographer, and that it’s a creative partnership, so I wanted someone who could articulate that.
+I was really interested and I did a research call with her.
+She spoke of the fact that people always assume as a model that you’re just a blank canvas, but it’s a very collaborative practice working with a photographer and it’s a creative partnership, so I wanted someone who could articulate that.

-Then, with Lynsey Addario, I just really wanted to try to find a woman conflict photographer who could offer some insight into that experience.
-Now there’s quite a lot of women doing that work, not a huge amount, but they are out there, but Lee Miller was one of the first; she was such a pioneer.
-I searched quite hard to find people who would give us a sort of personal insight into her story.
+Then with Lynsey Addario, I really wanted to try to find a woman conflict photographer who could offer some insight into that experience.
+Now there’s quite a lot of women doing that work, not a huge amount, but they are out there.
+Lee Miller was one of the first; she was such a pioneer.
+I searched quite hard to find people who would give us a sort of personal insight into that piece of her story.

-If you’re just making a straightforward biography, you would interview the biographer, and you would interview anyone alive who knew her.
-There are not that many people alive now, you know, I did lots of research interviews and then chose the people to film, and I spoke to lots of people who knew her, but they all knew her when they were children, they were Tony’s friends.
+If you’re just making a straightforward biography, you would interview the biographer and you would interview anyone alive who knew her.
+There are not that many people alive now.
+I did lots of research interviews and then chose the people to film, and I spoke to many people who knew her, but they all knew her when they were children, they were Tony’s friends.
 All her contemporaries are not around anymore.
 I interviewed people who grew up with her son and knew her as a much older woman.
-I talked to them to build a picture of her but then chose a range of voices.
+I talked to them to build a picture of her, but then chose a range of voices.
 Tony Penrose is her son, so he has a very particular take on his mother’s life and has done a lot of work centered on it.
-I was keen to interview Amy, her granddaughter, because I thought she also knows the story well, but she’s a woman, and she’s younger, and she’ll have a different way of telling that story.
+I was keen to interview her granddaughter Amy because I thought she also knows the story well, but she’s a woman, and she’s younger, and she’ll have a different way of telling that story.

-Then, Carolyn Burke has written a seminal biography of Lee Miller, so she seemed like a very authoritative voice.
+Then Carolyn Burke has written a seminal biography of Lee Miller, so she seemed like a very authoritative voice.
 I was really interested in speaking with Marion, who was the screenwriter.
-She wrote a screenplay about Lee Miller’s life, so she’d researched in great depth, but Marion was also a Vogue writer, so she brought a fashion, Vogue background to her storytelling.
+She wrote a screenplay about Lee Miller’s life, so she’d researched in great depth.
+Marion was also a Vogue writer, so she brought a fashion, Vogue background to her storytelling.
 That’s why I chose her.
-Then, the contemporary women were imperative to me - if you were just making a biography, those people would tell you a narrative.
-Still, I was trying hard to bring her story into the present day and show how it’s reflected, how it was a good mirror to the things that are happening today, and how people can take inspiration from that.
+Then the contemporary women were imperative to me - if you were just making a biography, those people would tell you a narrative.
+Still, I was trying hard to bring her story into the present day and show how it’s reflected, how it was a good mirror to the things that are happening today and how people can take inspiration from that.
 That’s why I chose those particular people.
-There were other people I would have liked to have talked to, but they were all, particularly Karen and Jessie, were huge fans of Lee Miller already, so that helped, and that’s why they ended up in the film.

 As David Scherman states in a clip towards the end of your film, Lee lived many “discreet, totally different lives.”
 How did you navigate capturing all of her different passions and phases of life?

-I think, probably, her son would argue that there’s too much that’s been left out, but that was just by necessity.
+I think her son would probably argue that there’s too much that’s been left out, but that was just by necessity.
 There were all kinds of stuff that I didn’t do.
 I didn’t go into great depth about her photographic studio in New York, and I kind of missed that entirely because I just didn’t have time in the film.
 If you put one thing in, you have to take something else out.
 Sixty minutes is not very long to tell a life like Lee Miller’s.
-I guess it was determined by what interested me, really, and things that I felt were perhaps relevant, particular.
-I didn’t really know that much about her and her father’s story, so that kind of riveted me, and it felt like a kind of a mystery to me.
+It was determined by what interested me, really, and things that I felt were perhaps relevant.
+I didn’t really know that much about her and her father’s story, so that riveted me and felt like a mystery to me.

 How did the collaboration with Lee’s family members and family friends add to this project and your understanding of Lee’s life story?

-They were extremely supportive and helpful because they made the archives available to me and, you know, they showed me what they had.
-They showed me objects in the collection, and they were incredibly informative in terms of putting me in touch with people to speak to.
+They were extremely supportive and helpful because they made the archives available to me and showed me what they had.
+They showed me objects in the collection and they were incredibly informative in terms of putting me in touch with people to speak to.
 I did my own research, but they suggested childhood friends of Tony’s that I could talk to for background research.
-They were creative partners, and they have a massive wealth of information that they’ve collected over time, so they have a comprehensive and fascinating archive.
+They were creative partners and they have a massive wealth of information that they’ve collected over time, so they have a comprehensive and fascinating archive.
 They have her personal possessions, her house, her photographs, her negatives, magazines, original copies of magazines, letters, diaries, so they just gave me access to that and sort of guided me, so it was a very helpful process with them.